Wendy Yoshimura

-Wendy Masako Yoshimura (born January 17, 1943) is an American still life watercolor painter.
-She is known for her involvement with the leftist terrorist group, Symbionese Liberation Army, during the mid-1970s.
-She was born in Manzanar, one of numerous World War II-era internment camp for Japanese Americans, who were forced out of their homes and businesses along the West Coast.
+Wendy Masako Yoshimura (born January 17, 1943) is an American still life watercolor painter and convicted felon.
+She was a member of the leftist terrorist group the Symbionese Liberation Army during the mid-1970s.
+She was born in Manzanar, one of numerous World War II-era internment camps for Japanese Americans who were forced out of their homes and businesses along the West Coast.
 She was raised both in Japan and California's Central Valley.

 During her last year of art college, she encountered and became involved in radical politics as a result of meeting activist Willie Brandt.
 He founded the Revolutionary Army, another violent leftist organization, in Berkeley, California.

 Early life

 Yoshimura was born at the Manzanar Internment Camp for Japanese Americans where her American-born parents were incarcerated.
 All the family were American citizens by birth.
 After the war, the Yoshimura family moved to Etajima, a small island off the coast of Hiroshima.
 Her father worked for the Allied Occupation forces.
 Yoshimura spoke Japanese as her first language.

 The family returned to the US when Yoshimura was 13 years old.
 Because she did not speak English, Yoshimura was initially placed in the second grade in the Fresno, California school system.
 She learned English rapidly and later graduated in 1969 from the California College of Arts and Crafts (now California College of the Arts).